Canyon brought out the Spectral: ON CF 8 to create a punchy, well-rounded trail monster that didn’t retail at elite e-MTB prices.

 There’s also a short seat tube to increase the ability to move around the bike on the trail.

 Now, this is where the Spectral: ON CF 8 is really turning heads.
-The bike comes with two different battery options and they really are sizable.
+The bike comes with two different battery options and they really are sizable, to say the least.
+The company says the 900Wh battery (the larger of the two) has a stated assisted range of up to 97km, which is enough to satisfy most riders.
+There’s also a 720Wh alternative, too.

 Obviously, that range depends on a number of factors, including the amount of climbing you’re doing and what mode you’re using.
-But in our tests, on routes with more than 1,600m of climbing, we still managed to eke out more than 60km.
+But according to Canyon, you’ll get around 2,300m of elevation (measured using standardised testing).

 This is one of the areas where the bike is behind some of the uppermost e-MTBs.
 It comes with 150mm travel at the front, thanks to the Fox 36 Rhythm Grip forks, and 155mm of rear travel with the Fox Float DPS Performance Evolution shocks.